willhsieh/story-effects/README.md

 ## I still have more questions

-This blog post goes into more detail: [Creating Instagram Story Effects but Better](https://willhsieh.com/posts/creating-instagram-story-effects-but-better/)
+This blog post goes into more detail: [Creating Instagram Story Effects But Better](https://willhsieh.com/posts/creating-instagram-story-effects-but-better/)

 ## I want to see it